Employment law- Restrictive Covenants

 - Any blanket attempt to deny an ex-employee the right to make a living in their chosen industry or profession is taken very seriously by the court and is unlikely to be enforceable.

 - The clause must not be any more restrictive on the employee than is reasonably necessary in the particular circumstances to protect an employer’s business.
 If the clause is too restrictive then it is likely to be struck out as unenforceable by the courts.
 For example, if a covenant seeks to restrict your dealing with “all clients” (known as a “non-dealing clause) this may well be too wide and therefore unenforceable.
 If the clause, however, only seeks to restrict those clients that you have had a “material dealing”, and within 12 months prior to your termination date, then this is more likely to be upheld.

 - Your employer must be able to show that they have a legitimate business interest which requires protection.
-They cannot simply seek to restrict an employee competing against them just for the sake of it after they have left.
-They need to be able to show that an employee’s potential actions could have a detrimental effect on their business.
+They cannot simply seek to restrict you competing against them just for the sake of it.
+In fact, they need to be able to show your potential actions could have a detrimental effect on their business.
+Non-compete clauses are always more difficult to enforce, especially if the non-solicitation clause/non-dealing clause would achieve the same objective.

 - What is reasonable will depend upon an employee’s position within the business.
 For example, it will be more reasonable to seek to restrict the actions of senior employees who are regularly in contact with the customers and contacts of the business than it will be to seek to restrict the actions of a junior member of staff.
 Even if you do not hold a senior position, restrictive convents are more likely to be upheld where an employer can establish a substantial personal connection with relevant customers, whether or not a decision is made to solicit them.

-- If a non-dealing covenant prevents any contact with relevant business contacts it will not be enforceable because the restriction will not be referable to the legitimate business interest to be protected.
+- If a non-dealing covenant prevents any contact with relevant business contacts it will not be enforceable because the restriction will not relate to the legitimate business interest to be protected.